javaFunAgain/ratpong/README.md

 # Purpose
 The goal of this project is  to prepare clean Java example of non blocking server architecture.
-System uses as little mutability as possible, no magic framoworks, application servers and simply starts with main method ( as Fat Jar).
+System uses as little mutability as possible, no magic frameworks, application servers and simply starts with main method ( as Fat Jar).

 For a moment system uses such technologies: